<- Back to Blog

 • No phone verification means your whole squad can join without friction.

-What to know: Gratonite is newer, so the bot ecosystem is still developing.
-If you rely heavily on specific Discord bots for moderation or game integration, check what's available first.
+Before you move: Gratonite is newer, so the bot ecosystem is still smaller.
+If your setup depends on very specific Discord bots, check what exists first.

 Self-hosting: Possible — the code is on GitHub.